Al-Amin: Family

-Other relationships
+Other alleged relationships

 According to the Muslim historian Al Tabari, Al-Amin fell madly in love with one of his male slaves named Kauthar, whom he had named after a river in heaven.
 In an effort to dissuade her son from Kauthar, al-Amin's mother insisted that his female slaves dress in men's attire to encourage him to engage in sexual relationships with them.

 Death

 In 812, Tahir advanced and set up camp near Baghdad's Anbar Gate and besieged the city.
 The effects of this siege were made more intense by the rampaging prisoners who broke out of jail.
-There were several vicious battles, such as at al-Amin's palace of Qasr Halih, at Darb al- Hijarah and the al-Shammasiyyah Gate.
+There were several vicious battles, such as at al-Amin's palace of Qasr Halih, at Darb al-Hijarah and the al-Shammasiyyah Gate.
 In that last one Tahir led reinforcements to regain positions lost by another officer.
 Overall the situation was worsening for al-Amin and he became depressed.

 When Tahir pushed into the city, al-Amin sought to negotiate safe passage out.
 Tahir reluctantly agreed on the condition al-Amin turn over his sceptre, seal and other symbols of office.
 Al-Amin tried to leave on a boat, apparently with these symbols, rejecting warnings to wait.
 However, Tahir noticed the boat, and al-Amin was thrown into the water, swam to shore, was captured and then brought to a room, where he was executed.
 His head was placed on the Anbar Gate.
-Al-Tabari (v.
-31 pp. 197–202) quotes Tahir's letter to al-Ma'mun informing him of al-Amin's capture and execution and the state of peace resulting in Baghdad.
+Al-Tabari reports Tahir ibn al-Husayn’s letter to al-Maʾmun announcing the capture and execution of al-Amin and describing the restoration of order in Baghdad.

 The victory of al-Maʿmun over al-Amin.
 Folio from a manuscript of Nigaristan, probably Shiraz, dated 1573–1574.

 When al-Amin was killed, one of Zubaidah's eunuchs came to her and appealed to her to seek vengeance for al-Amin's blood as Aisha sought vengeance for the blood of Uthman (According to Eunuch's view).
 Zubaida, however, refused to do so.
 As al-Ma'mun refused to acknowledge al-Amin's son Musa as heir, the throne went to al-Ma'mun.